Garry Cullen - Chief Executive Officer, NRT Trading

 Garry’s father worked for the Kenyan Government and as a result he had a nomadic upbringing.
 In 1971 Garry pursued a career as a professional golfer at just 16 years old, and spent the next 14 years playing the European, Caribbean and African tournament circuits.
 He returned to settle in Kenya after getting married, but his passion for sport hadn’t subsided.
 He moved to Watamu on the Kenyan coast – one of the best big game fishing bases in Africa – where he worked at Hemmingways hotel and pursued his love for fishing in his spare time.
 He spent 26 years at Hemmingways, which took him to the Maasai Mara, where he worked with local landowners to manage Naboisho Conservancy and set up Ol Seki Hemmingways camp.
 He used the skills he learned in the Mara to found the Galana Wildlife Conservancy, which borders Tsavo East National Park and acts as a buffer zone for wildlife.
 Garry now heads up NRT Trading, which encompasses the BeadWORKS and livestock programmes, among others.

 Ture developed a passion for community empowerment early in life as a village volunteer, discovering the power of making genuine, positive change in people’s lives – including his own life and career path.
 As a resident of Northern Kenya who witnessed first-hand the successes and failures of development interventions, Ture has a strong insight and commitment in working with transparent organizations, particularly those who help the most marginal communities.
-For over 14 years Ture has worked with organizations including: World Bank funded Arid Lands Resource Management Project, the Kenyan government’s Youth Enterprise Development Fund, and now NRT Trading for BeadWORKS.
+For over 16 years Ture has worked with organizations including: World Bank funded Arid Lands Resource Management Project, the Kenyan government’s Youth Enterprise Development Fund, and now NRT Trading for community enterprises.
 The combined experience across the development spectrum has enabled Ture to specialize in designing tools which improve operational efficiency, increase productivity, and enhance accountability in start-ups as well as established organizations.
-Ture’s skills enhance the ability of NRT Trading and BeadWORKS to drive economic empowerment initiatives for the NRT conservancy communities, in particular the BeadWORKS artisans, promoting the culture of self-reliance and entrepreneurship.
+Ture’s skills enhance the ability of NRT Trading to drive economic empowerment initiatives for the NRT conservancy communities, in particular the BeadWORKS artisans, and young warriors (morans), promoting the culture of self-reliance and entrepreneurship.
 Ture is an experienced accountant, development worker, manager, trainer and strategy expert, and holds a Masters degree in International Business Administration in Strategic Management from the United States International University-Africa.

 Patrick Ekodere – Livestock Director